WICG/shared-storage/README.md

 // Save some information we want to report that's only available inside the fenced frame. const frameInfo = { ... };

-await window.sharedStorage.worklet.addModule('report.js');
+// Send a report using shared storage and private aggregation. await window.sharedStorage.worklet.addModule('report.js');
 await window.sharedStorage.run('send-report', {
   data: { info: frameInfo },